shawnbrown/datatest/docs/how-to/detect-outliers.rst

 ######################

-To detect outliers, we can use a "factory function" to build appropriate predicates for validating *data*.
-The following code uses this approach to implement the Tukey fence method for outlier labeling:
+To detect outliers, we can use a "factory function" to build appropriate predicates for validating data.
+The following code uses this approach to implement the *Tukey fence* method for outlier labeling:

 .. tabs::